-Figure 10 presents the relation between the storm tracks and surface precipitation.
-Figs. 10a and 10b show the precipitation distributions related to all-storm tracks and to strong-storm tracks, respectively.
-Consistent with the findings in Hawcroft et al. (2012), the all-storm and strong-storm precipitation maxima are found in the North Pacific and North Atlantic Oceans as well as along the west coast of North America.
+with the findings in Hawcroft et al. (2012), the all-storm and strong-storm precipitation maxima are found in the North Pacific and North Atlantic Oceans as well as along the west coast of North America.
 Secondary precipitation maxima are found in the southeastern United States.
-Overall the storm tracks leave greater imprints in the precipitation in the North Atlantic than in the North Pacific, possibly associated with the warmer waters that favor increased baroclinic instability and deep convection (see Figs. 3a, 6).
+Overall the storm tracks leave greater imprints in the precipitation in the North Atlantic than in the North Pacific, possibly associated with the warmer waters that favor increased baroclinic instability and deep convection (see Figs. 3a and 6).

-The difference and ratio between the strong-storm and all-storm track precipitation (Figs. 10c and 10d respectively) indicate the noticeable increases in precipitation that result from the fewer but stronger storms.
+The difference and ratio between the strong-stormand all-storm-track precipitation (Figs. 10c and 10d, respectively) indicate the noticeable increases in precipitation that result from the fewer but stronger storms.
 These increases are evident over the oceans where the storm tracks are most intense.
-The percent contribution of strong-storm precipitation to the all-storm precipitation

-(Fig. 10e) shows that strong storms represent about 16% of all storms, yet they contribute 30-50% of the precipitation associated with the Pacific and NAA storm tracks (discussed further below).
+The percent contribution of strong-storm precipitation to the all-storm precipitation (Fig. 10e) shows that strong storms represent about 16% of all storms, yet they contribute 30%-50% of the precipitation associated with the Pacific and NAA storm tracks (discussed further below).

-As expected, precipitation associated with strong-storm activity in the eastern Pacific Ocean is more intense than that associated with all-storm activity (Figs. 10a-c).
-Towards the US west coast, precipitation increases during strong-storm activity (Figs. 10c-d) and contributes to almost half of the all-storm precipitation in the region (Fig. 10e), exposing local fishing and other maritime operations to potential damage.
-Further increases are found as North America's land contrasts and orographic effects come into play: in the western US, increases of 50% are found during strong storm activity (Figs. 10d-e).
+As expected, precipitation associated with strongstorm activity in the eastern Pacific Ocean is more intense than that associated with all storm activity (Figs. 10a-c).
+Toward the U.S. West Coast, precipitation increases during strong-storm activity (Figs. 10c,d) and contributes to almost half of the all-storm precipitation in the region (Fig. 10e), exposing local fishing and other maritime operations to potential damage.
+Further increases are found as North America's land contrasts and orographic effects come into play: in the western United States, increases of 50% are found during strongstorm activity (Figs. 10d,e).
 This supports the notion that cyclones aloft lead to large accumulations of precipitation upstream of great mountain ranges and other high orography (Garreaud 2007).
-Farther east, strong-storm tracks are also associated with more intense precipitation rates (Fig. 10c-d), contributing to over 30% of the all-storm precipitation (Fig. 10e).
+Farther east, strong-storm tracks are also associated with more intense precipitation rates (Figs. 10c,d), contributing to over 30% of the allstorm precipitation (Fig. 10e).
 Orography in the northeastern United States can further boost the precipitation from strong storms.
 Similar results are found in the western North Atlantic where the enhanced strong-storm precipitation contributes to 30% of the all-storm precipitation (Figs. 10c-e).

-The susceptibility to damage from heavy precipitation, i.e., precipitation rates exceeding the local 98th percentile, during strong storm activity is investigated for North America (Fig. 11).
-The percent of strong-storm days with precipitation rates exceeding the local 98th percentile is presented in Fig. 11a.
-Distributions of heavy precipitation related to the all-storm and strong-storm tracks are shown in Figs. 11b and 11c, respectively.
-The heaviest precipitation related to the all-storm and strong-storm tracks is found along the west coast and in the southeastern US
+The susceptibility to damage from heavy precipitation, that is, precipitation rates exceeding the local 98th percentile, during strong-storm activity is investigated for North America (Fig. 11).
+The percent of strongstorm days with precipitation rates exceeding the local 98th percentile is presented in Fig. 11a.
+Distributions of heavy precipitation related to the all-storm and strongstorm tracks are shown in Figs. 11b and 11c, respectively.
+The heaviest precipitation related to the all-storm